The Buffrs Book

 To get an understanding of the project layout that buffers uses it is helpful to start in a clean manner and introspect the outcome.

-Lets create a new clean directory initialize for our physic
+Lets create a new clean directory initialize for our physic library.

 $ mkdir physic